 This means that to put music in your business you need either the authorization of the record company that owns the music or the corresponding use license.

-In most countries, there is an organization (named P.R.O.) in charge of ensuring that music is used in a legal way by businesses, but these organizations are often lagging behind companies like Spotify, which also offer legal solutions for physical premises owners.
+In most countries, there is an organization (named P.R.O.) in charge of ensuring that music is used in a legal way by businesses, but these organizations are often lagging behind companies like Soundtrack Your Brand or Cloud Cover Music, which also offer legal solutions for physical premises owners.

 In the U.S., these are the companies responsible for ensuring the proper use of music in any physical business.

 Therefore, if you are using music for commercial purposes without any kind of license and any they realize that in one of the many routine checks they make, you’re at risk of being sued in federal court – which isn’t cheap.

 In order to avoid these fines, they, of course, offer a series of licenses depending on the type of business you manage.
 Which are not cheap as well!